inviqa/SysAdmin/rpi_wallboard/README.md

 user: pi
 password: raspberry

-#How-To build a Raspberry Pi Wall board
+#How-To build a Raspberry Pi Wall board Gold-Image
 This instructions are for Mac OSX but can be easily adapted to be run on a Linux host.

 ##Install the latest Raspbian